ZenenTreadwell/Alchemy/README.md

 `tin` corresponds to hardware and interaction with physical systems.

-`iron` forms the core of web development in the ecosystem.
+`iron` forms the core of web development and system operation

 `copper` corresponds to connectivity to other systems on the network.